4DSpace-UiO/PTetraWorkshop/index.md

 # Welcome to PTetra Workshop

+### About PTetra

+PTetra is an electrostatic, high performance PIC code intended for simulating spacecraft in their plasma environment, and that it's an unstructured code, which allows for highly flexible geometries.

 ### Goal
 What we hope to achieve with this workshop is to give people a skill or tool they can actually use in research.
 We want them to have a working knowledge from start to end with at least one tool, PTetra.

 ### Dates

-There will be three sessions, first with a presentation followed by some hands-on:
+There will be four sessions, first with a presentation followed by some hands-on:

 **Dates**:
 1. 25.01.2022